If you’re creating a program for the Solana blockchain using the Anchor framework,

 To start the verification process, check out the source code of the program at the commit declared being used for the build,

-and then run the anchor verify
+and then run the anchor verify command.

 # git checkout